sargun/ama/README.md

 Asking a question is as easy as
 [creating a new issue](https://github.com/notwaldorf/ama/issues/new) on this project.

-I'll try to answer it as soon as I can get to it.
+I'll try to answer (reasonable questions) it as soon as I can get to them.
 Once I answer I'll close the issue just so I know what I've covered, but don't worry- if you have any further questions just respond in the thread and I'll get back to you soon.
 Feel free to ask a question on any old issue too, even if you didn't create it.